foyzulkarim/hikma/README.md

 ## Token Usage Tracking

-POCLI tracks token usage for both prompts and completions.
+hikma tracks token usage for both prompts and completions.
 You can view your current token usage statistics with the `/usage` command, which displays:

 - Prompt tokens used
 - Completion tokens used